Introduction

 What is an ad network?

-How to start an ad network – step by step manual
+How to start an ad network – step-by-step manual

 How to create an Adserver.Online account

-Creating an account is the first step you need to make.
-The registration process is transparent, easy and rewarding – you will get a free trial period after your registration is complete.
-First, you need to go to cloud.adsrv.org, type in the subdomain you wish to have (will be used as an address to access your account) and a valid email address.
+Creating an account is the first step you need to take.
+The registration process is transparent, easy, and rewarding – you will get a free trial period after completing your registration.

 User roles